2025

 Education

-Christina Maria Pfeifer completed a multidisciplinary education in Germany, France, Italy and Austria.
-She graduated in political economy, studied Romance languages and culture in Paris and Florence, and attended Andrea Fogli’s drawing class and Klaus vom Bruch’s multimedia class at the International Summer Academy in Salzburg.
-Attracted and inspired by Japanese culture, she attended various courses in Butoh dance.
-She worked as a researcher and earned an interdisciplinary PhD in the social sciences.
-She was a member of the board of a small think tank and software house developing tools for complex decision-making processes in politics and industry.
+Christina Maria Pfeifer completed a multidisciplinary education.
+She graduated in political economy at the university in Germany, studied Romance languages and (art) history in Paris and Florence, and attended Andrea Fogli’s drawing class and Klaus vom Bruch’s multimedia class at the International Summer Academy in Salzburg, Austria.
+Inspired by Japanese culture, she attended various courses in Butoh dance.
+She worked as a researcher at university and earned an interdisciplinary PhD in the social sciences.
+As member of the board of a small think tank and software house, she co-developed visual tools for complex decision-making and applied them in politics and industry in Europe, Africa, South-East-Asia and in the US.